lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Does the mail relay <mailhost> need a username and password?`

-Select option A **or** option B:

-A. If the outgoing mail server does not require password authentication, enter :kbd:`N`.
+1. If the outgoing mail server does not require password authentication, enter :kbd:`N`; otherwise, enter :kbd:`Y`.

-B. If the outgoing mail server requires password authentication, enter :kbd:`Y`.
-You will then be asked additional configuration questions:
+2. If you answered :kbd:`Y`, you will be asked additional configuration questions:

    1. :guilabel:`User for <mailhost>`